Akshatha-Shenoy/PdscSynth/Output/qe/README.md

-This directory consists of smt files after running the tool using Quantifier Elimination tactic in z3 in the refinement loop on the benchmark programs.
+This directory consists of smt files after running the tool using Quantifier elimination in the refinement loop on the benchmark programs.